 4. Carnival's Camp Ocean

 Why We Love It: Carnival cruises attract lots of families with a focus on fun and affordability.
-The ships' kids clubs are routinely packed, and families appreciate separate spaces for kids, tweens and teens; Dr. Seuss-themed events and spaces (such as the Dr. Seuss Bookville on Carnival Freedom and Vista); and plenty of games, crafts (including Build-A-Bear workshops), parties and scavenger hunts to keep everyone entertained.
-With the new Camp Ocean (formerly Camp Carnival), youth activities will have a marine theme that mixes education and play.
+Camp Ocean, the ships' kids club, is routinely packed, and youth activities have a marine theme that mixes education and play.
+Families appreciate separate spaces for kids, tweens and teens; Dr. Seuss-themed events and spaces (such as the Dr. Seuss Bookville on Carnival Freedom, Horizon and Vista); and plenty of games, crafts (including Build-A-Bear workshops), parties and scavenger hunts to keep everyone entertained.

 5. Princess' Camp Discovery